 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect and correct misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
-We consider the deficiencies described in the accompanying Schedule of Findings and Questioned Costs as Findings 2017-010 and 2017-011, to be material weaknesses.
+We consider the deficiencies described in the accompanying Schedule of Findings and Questioned Costs as Findings 2018-007, 2018-008, 2018-009, and 2018-011 to be material weaknesses.

 A significant deficiency is a deficiency or a combination of deficiencies in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiency described in the accompanying Schedule of Findings and Questioned Costs as Finding 2017-012 to be a significant deficiency.
+We consider the deficiencies described in the accompanying Schedule of Findings and Questioned Costs as Findings 2018-010 and 2018-012 to be significant deficiencies.